kerenfu/JLDCF/README.md

   	year={2020}
 	}

-### Benchmark RGB-D SOD:
+### Benchmark RGB-D SOD

-The complete RGB-D SOD benchmark can be found in this page:
+The complete RGB-D SOD benchmark can be found in this page http://dpfan.net/d3netbenchmark/

-http://dpfan.net/d3netbenchmark/